Secretary problem: Cardinal payoff variant

 A more general form of this problem introduced by Palley and Kremer (2014) assumes that as each new applicant arrives, the interviewer observes their rank relative to all of the applicants that have been observed previously.
 This model is consistent with the notion of an interviewer learning as they continue the search process by accumulating a set of past data points that they can use to evaluate new candidates as they arrive.
 A benefit of this so-called partial-information model is that decisions and outcomes achieved given the relative rank information can be directly compared to the corresponding optimal decisions and outcomes if the interviewer had been given full information about the value of each applicant.
 This full-information problem, in which applicants are drawn independently from a known distribution and the interviewer seeks to maximize the expected value of the applicant selected, was originally solved by Moser (1956), Sakaguchi (1961), and Karlin (1962).

 Other modifications

 There are several variants of the secretary problem that also have simple and elegant solutions.

+Pick the second-best, using one try

 One variant replaces the desire to pick the best with the desire to pick the second-best.
-Robert J. Vanderbei calls this the "postdoc" problem arguing that the "best" will go to Harvard.
 For this problem, the probability of success for an even number of applicants is exactly $\frac{0.25n^2}{n(n-1)}$.
 This probability tends to 1/4 as n tends to infinity illustrating the fact that it is easier to pick the best than the second-best.